 1. Choose a Business Structure

 Before registering your business, you need to decide on a business structure.
 The most common business structures for hair businesses are sole proprietorship, partnership, and limited liability company (LLC).
 Each structure has its own advantages and disadvantages, so it’s important to research and choose the one that best fits your business needs.
+However, many small business owners choose to form an LLC as it offers the combined advantages of partnership flexibility with corporate liability protection.
+Additionally, an LLC is often cheaper to form than other structures, allowing you to avoid the higher costs of business lawyers by choosing to be your own registered agent.

 2. Register with the State